 So, just how dangerous is it if Fido got his paws on a dryer sheet while you were doing the laundry?
 Let’s look at the potential risks of this for your pup, and what to do if it does happen to you and your pup.

 Why Does My Dog Love Dryer Sheets?

 Dogs love fabrics, and all of us pet parents have experienced items of clothing going mysteriously missing, only to turn up later in our pup’s beds!
 And dryer sheets are no exception.
-The strong smells they give off are designed to make our laundry smell nice are very enticing!
+The strong smells they give off are designed to make our laundry smell nice and are very enticing!

 Dogs will often get their paws on household items if they are very young and exploring the world.
 They simply don’t yet understand the difference between their toys and your socks!
 However, it can also be a sign of boredom or hunger.

-If dogs are left home alone for several hours, don’t get enough exercise or food, or don’t have enough toys of their own they will often chew items around your house.
+If dogs are left home alone for several hours, don’t get enough exercise or food, or don’t have enough toys of their own, they will often chew items around your house.
 These habits may be damaging to your home, but they can also be damaging to your pet.
-And, dryer sheets can, unfortunately, be quite dangerous for your pup.
+And dryer sheets can, unfortunately, be quite dangerous for your pup.